jtgorney/jNetworkInterfaceServerDotNetAdapter/README.md

 jNetworkInterfaceServer .NET Adapter

-.NET class written in C# to connec to jNetworkInterfaceServer.
+.NET class written in C# to connect to jNetworkInterfaceServer.